sl-solution/InMemoryDatasets.jl/README.md

 `closejoin!` does the joining in-place.
 The in-place operation also can be done for `antijoin`, `semijoin`, and `leftjoin` where in the latter case there must not be more than one match from the right data set.

-> The joining functions use the formatted value for finding the match.
+> The joining functions use the formatted value for finding the match, however, using `mapformats = false` changes this behaviour.
 >
 > The joining functions always sort the second data set.